Information for Parents

 According to the National Athletic Trainers’ Association website, an athletic trainer (ATC) is a highly qualified, multi-skilled licensed health care professionals that acts as a first responder to a variety of injuries/incidents that occur during sporting events.
 Athletic training encompasses the prevention, examination, diagnosis, treatment and rehabilitation of emergent, acute or chronic injuries and medical conditions, among other duties.
 Athletic trainers work under the direction of a physician as prescribed by state licensure statutes.
 Athletic trainers must graduate from an accredited baccalaureate or master’s program.

 Athletic trainers are sometimes confused with personal trainers.
 There is, however, a large difference in the education, skill set, job duties and patients of an athletic trainer and a personal trainer.
 The athletic training academic curriculum and clinical training follows the medical model.
 Athletic trainers provide medical services to all types of patients, not just athletes participating in sports, and can work in a variety of job settings.
-Learn more about the education of athletic trainers.
+Learn more about the education of athletic trainers and what we do.

 When to see my Athletic Trainer?